paybygroup/docs/contents/design_guidelines.md

 #### Copy Examples:

 Worried about fronting all the money?
-Choose PAYBYGROUP LOGO at checkout.
+Choose *PayByGroup* at checkout.
 Learn more.

 Traveling with others?
-Choose PAYBYGROUP LOGO at checkout.
+Choose *PayByGroup* at checkout.
 Learn more.

 #### Visual Examples: